Can Criminals Really Steal Your Home?

 While some people claim the risk of home title theft is overblown by insurance providers, research and reports tell a different story.

-The Journal of World Economic Research predicts that as much as $1 billion will be lost to deed fraud worldwide in 2022 [*].
+In 2020, a research study in The Journal of World Economic Research predicted that [*]: As much as $1 billion will be lost to deed fraud worldwide each year.

 In this guide, we’ll explain the reality of home title theft in today’s world, how to tell if you’re a victim, and what you can do to protect yourself and your home from scammers.